 recycle: Visual Regression Testing tool.
 Contribute to reg-viz/reg-suit development by creating an account on GitHub.

-An open source library that compares images, generates reports and saves them on the cloud.
-Very convenient if you want to add visual regression tests to an existing functional test.
+An open-source library that compares images, generates reports and saves them on the cloud.
+Very convenient if you want to add visual regression tests to an existing E2E Test.
 Simply add steps of taking screenshots to your existing test flow and use it to compare these screenshots.